If you made any changes in Pure these will be visible here soon.

 Biography

-Charles Barr's career spans the first half-century of academic film studies in the UK, starting with postgraduate research in the 1960s at London University under Thorold Dickinson, the director/scholar who became Britain's first Film professor.
-After working in educational television, he came to UEA in 1976, funded initially by the British Film Institute as part of their strategy to set up experimental lectureships in promising institutions.
+Charles Barr's career spans the first half-century and more of academic film studies in the UK, starting with postgraduate research in the 1960s at London University under Thorold Dickinson, the director/scholar who became Britain's first Film professor.
+After working as a secondary school teacher and in educational television, he came to UEA in 1976, funded initially by the British Film Institute as part of their strategy of setting up experimental lectureships in promising institutions.
 The then School of English and American Studies proved to be fertile ground because of its strong interdisciplinary ethos, and the presence already of sympathetic figures, notably Thomas Elsaesser.
-Along with Thomas (who later moved to Amsterdam), and subsequently Andrew Higson (now at York), Charles helped to develop a wide range of programmes at undergraduate and postgraduate level, including from 1990 the innovative M.A. in Film Archiving, which for two decades had a formative influence within the field.
+Along with Thomas (who later moved to Amsterdam), and subsequently Andrew Higson (who would move to York), Charles helped to develop a wide range of programmes at undergraduate and postgraduate level, including from 1990 the pioneering M.A. in Film Archiving, which for two decades had a formative influence within the field, in Britain and far beyond.

-After leaving UEA in 2006, he continued to teach full-time for five years, at Washington University in St Louis and then at University College Dublin.
-While retaining a home base in Norwich, he still travels extensively for research and teaching; he is currently Professorial Research Fellow in Film and Irish Studies at St Mary's University, Twickenham, and will spend the summer of 2014 back in Dublin as a Research Fellow at Trinity College.
+After leaving UEA in 2006, he continued to teach full-time for five years, at Washington University in St Louis and then in Dublin and Galway, followed by three years of part-time work as Professorial Research Fellow in Film and Irish Studies at St Mary's University, Twickenham.
+Now based firmly back in Norwich, he keeps going, as of 2024, with bits of research and writing, while his children work busily in varied branches of the media.